amibeuret/fast.github.io/index.md

 [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) is another popular RL open source project providing a set of reliable implementations of reinforcement learning algorithms in PyTorch.

+Please check the Stable Baselines3 (SB3) website if you are not familiar with SB3 and for more information on how to setup SB3 via pip.

-The following is an example of how to train a PPO agent (described in the config file) for the *Periscoping* environment.
+The following is an example of how to train a PPO agent (described in the config file) for the *ImageCentering* environment.
 ```
-python sb3_main.py --ml_config_path configs/config_sb3.yaml --env builds/ic/ic.x86_64 --run_id test --results_dir results --task_name ImageCentering -n ic
+python sb3_main.py --ml_config_path configs/config_sb3.yaml --env builds/ic/ic.x86_64 --run_id my_experiment_name --results_dir results --task_name ImageCentering

 ```
 ## Training Configs

-### ML-Agents Configs

-### Stable Baseline Configs
+In the folder `configs` we provide template config files to train the agents.
+Depending on whether using ML-Agents or SB3 the config file must respect the required format.

 # Environments